-The FY 2023 budget includes \$2.49 billion for a discretionary grant program to assist eligible entities in replacing, rehabilitating, preserving, or protecting highway bridges, including replacing or rehabilitating culverts.
-The IIJA provided \$2.45 billion for the Bridge Investment Program in FY 2022.
-This program receives \$1.85 billion from the General Fund in each of FY 2022 and FY 2023 through advance supplemental appropriations.
-Additionally, this program receives \$600 million and \$640 million from the Highway Trust Fund in FY 2022 and FY 2023, respectively.
+The FY 2024 budget includes \$2.50 billion for a discretionary grant program to assist eligible entities in replacing, rehabilitating, preserving, or protecting highway bridges, including replacing or rehabilitating bridge-size culverts.
+The IIJA provided \$2.45 billion and \$2.49 billion for the Bridge Investment Program in FY 2022 and FY 2023, respectively.
+This program receives \$1.85 billion from the General Fund in each of FY 2022, FY 2023, and FY 2024 through advance supplemental appropriations.
+Additionally, this program receives \$600 million, \$640 million, and \$650 million from the Highway Trust Fund in FY 2022, FY 2023, and FY 2024, respectively.

 The Bridge Investment Program complements the Bridge Formula Program, also created by IIJA, to increase investment in bridges that carry public roads and supports the Secretary's priorities of safety, transportation equity, addressing climate change and resilience, improving core assets, and transforming our Nation's transportation infrastructure.
-This program allows States, metropolitan planning organizations, local governments, Federal land management agencies, Tribal governments, and other eligible entities to apply for funding to complete projects that improve the safety, efficiency, and reliability of the movement of people and freight over bridges and improve the condition of bridges.
+This program allows States, Metropolitan Planning Organizations, local governments, Federal land management agencies, Tribal governments, and other eligible entities to apply for funding to complete projects that improve the safety, efficiency, and reliability of the movement of people and freight over bridges and improve the condition of bridges.
 Additionally, the financial assistance provided by the program leverages and encourages non-Federal contributions from sponsors and stakeholders.